 Unprocessed desserts are indeed the main reason you can’t mix them with a blender because everything will go too smoothly.

 Fine flour required for bread, crusty, and biscuits can have a firm texture, thanks to the food processor’s blades.
-The food processor can simply make potato flour.
+The food processor is one ideal method to make potato flour.
+Without this, you’ll encounter quite a lot of troubles when attempting to whip up homemade flour.

 Your food processor can knead almost everything you want to bake into a perfect dough.
 You can also process the same fresh flour effectively.
 The preparation time is significantly reduced.